 When I showed up for class and to write my Pure Barre review, the instructor knew it was my first time because of a new student note in their system.
 She was super helpful with telling me what supplies I would need and where to sit.
 One aspect of Pure Barre I immediately appreciated was I didn’t have to bring anything.
 A water bottle is optional, if you like.
 As an avid yogi, I’m used to lugging my yoga mat and yoga towels around.
 Pure Barre is really simple.

 Have you ever done the old Jane Fonda workout tapes?
 I was immediately reminded of her tapes when I took Pure Barre.
 Some of Jane’s tapes contain the same moves or very similar ones.
-Lori said the Pure Barre-type moves originated in the late 1970s, close to the same time when Jane Fonda started her at-home exercise phenomenon, so the similarities are understandable.
+The studio owner told me the Pure Barre-type moves originated in the late 1970s, close to the same time when Jane Fonda started her at-home exercise phenomenon, so the similarities are understandable.

-Classes are all 60-minutes each and you are in and out in no time.
+As I continue with this Pure Barre review I should note that Pure Barre classes are 45-minutes or 50-minutes each and you are in and out in no time.
 It helps to show up early though so the instructor can start right on time.
 If you are new, don’t try going two days in a row.
 You will be way too sore to do so!